couchbaselabs/dcp-documentation/transport-spec.md

 * **High Seqno** - The high sequence number at the time that the VBucket UUID was generated.

+Set VBucket UUID and start sequence number to 0 to perform a full backfill from the "current" vbucket UUID.
+This may be thought of as a special case where the consumer don't have any data at all (to eliminate the need of requesting the failover log first).

 The response:
 * Must not have extras
 * Must not have key